On platformarchs, the demi-state, and deplatforming

 The least that can be done is to push for a revaluation of platforms as subjects of the law.
 They cannot be placed in the same category as any other item of private property.
 Instead, they belong to a special class of goods that must be regulated in such a way as to guarantee the unencumbered application of fundamental rights and the overall functioning of the rules-based polity, including the provisions on “who governs” and “where is the locus of power”.

-To insist on treating the demi-state as akin to the private sector at-large, as some typical family business, is to misrepresent reality and, by extension, to labour against sustainability of the rule of law.
-To preserve the achievement of a rules-based polity it is necessary to recognise platformarchs as controllers of key resources and proceed to apply special provisions that prevent their activities from either substituting the law on a case-by-case basis or otherwise rendering it irrelevant.
+To insist on treating the demi-state as akin to the private sector at-large, as some typical family business, is to misrepresent reality and, by extension, to labour against the viability of the rule of law.
+In order to preserve the achievement of a rules-based polity it is necessary to recognise platformarchs as controllers of key resources and proceed to apply special provisions that prevent their activities from either substituting the law on a case-by-case basis or otherwise rendering it irrelevant.

 Should some malevolent person be denied of their right to free speech?
 That may well be answered in the affirmative, provided that all checks have been respected and all other options have been exhausted.
 Else the decision is odious.
 It is why we have courts of law: to adjudicate over disputes on who maintains the right to do what in light of the prevailing circumstances and, consequently, to determine what may be considered just.
 Any limitation on fundamental rights must be deemed absolutely necessary, narrow in scope, and proportional in application.